adolfont/utfpr_tictactoe/README.md

 * a **4×4 board**
 * players can place their symbol **on top of another player’s symbol**
   * However, there is a **no-revenge rule**: if, in the previous move, **X** placed a symbol over **O**, then in **O**’s next turn, they **cannot** place their symbol over **X**.

+### Next steps

+- Fork the repo
+- Write a test and the code to pass that test
+- Create a pull request